ertablero/my-first-repo/readme.txt

 learning git is going well so far
 I added this line in the update-readme branch.
 <<<<<<< HEAD
-I added this line in the update-readme branch by 2 conflict.

 =======
 I added this line in the update-readme branch by 2 conflict
 >>>>>>> update-readme